-Oh March 31, 2015, Mr. Innes entered into an Independent Director Agreement with VolitionRx, or the Innes Independent Director Agreement, pursuant to which Mr. Innes will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services Mr. Innes receives \$10,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Innes Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 12, 2015.
+(3) On March 31, 2015, Mr. Innes entered into an Independent Director Agreement with VolitionRx, or the Innes Independent Director Agreement, pursuant to which Mr. Innes will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services, Mr. Innes shall receive \$10,000 per calendar quarter commencing March 1, 2015.
+The foregoing description of the Innes Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.

-On March 30, 2017, Mr. Innes was granted an option to purchase 20,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.
+On January 23, 2018, Mr. Innes was granted an option to purchase 20,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.

-Oh March 31, 2015, Dr. Colman entered into an Independent Director Agreement with VolitionRx, or the Colman Independent Director Agreement, pursuant to which Dr. Colman will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services Dr. Colman receives \$15,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Colman Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 12, 2015.
+(4) On March 31, 2015, Dr. Colman entered into an Independent Director Agreement with VolitionRx, or the Colman Independent Director Agreement, pursuant to which Dr. Colman will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services, Dr. Colman shall receive \$15,000 per calendar quarter commencing March 1, 2015.
+The foregoing description of the Colman Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.
+33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.

-On March 30, 2017, Dr. Colman was granted an option to purchase 20,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.
+On January 23, 2018, Dr. Colman was granted an option to purchase 30,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.

-(Øh March 31, 2015, Dr. Skaff entered into an Independent Director Agreement with VolitionRx, or the Skaff Independent Director Agreement, pursuant to which Dr. Skaff will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services Dr. Skaff receives \$10,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Skaff Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 12, 2015.
+(5) On March 31, 2015, Dr. Skaff entered into an Independent Director Agreement with VolitionRx, or the Skaff Independent Director Agreement, pursuant to which Dr. Skaff will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services Dr. Skaff shall receive \$10,000 per calendar quarter commeng March 1, 2015.
+The foregoing description of the Skaff Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.

-On March 30, 2017, Dr. Skaff was granted an option to purchase 15,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.
+On January 23, 2018, Dr. Skaff was granted an option to purchase 10,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.

-Oh June 23, 2016, Dr. Futcher entered into an Independent Director Agreement with VolitionRx, or the Futcher Independent Director Agreement, pursuant to which Dr. Futcher will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services, Dr. Futcher receives \$10,000 per calendar quarter commencing June 23, 2016.
-The foregoing description of the Futcher Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 12, 2015.
+(6) On June 23, 2016, Dr. Futcher entered into an Independent Director Agreement with VolitionRx, or the Futcher Independent Director Agreement, pursuant to which Dr. Futcher will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services, Dr. Futcher shall receive \$10,000 per calendar quarter commencing June 23, 2016.
+The foregoing description of the Futcher Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.